-- Forces can cancel each other out, and results in a zero resultant.
-But it doesn’t mean these forces don’t exist.
+- Forces can cancel each other out and results in a zero resultant.
+But it does not mean these forces don’t exist.

-- An insignificant force can be omitted in calculation for simplification.
-But it doesn’t mean the force doesn’t exist.
+- An insignificant force can be omitted in a calculation for simplification.
+But it doesn’t mean the force does not exist.

 - A force might have the opposite direction from the resultant.
-But it doesn’t mean the force doesn’t exist.
+But it doesn’t mean the force does not exist.

-Those basic knowledge on how forces and vectors work can be used to answer these kind of misconceptions:
+That basic knowledge on how forces and vectors work can be used to answer these kinds of misconceptions:

-- “Helium balloon move upwards.
-So, gravity doesn’t exist.”
+- “Helium balloon move upward.
+So, gravity does not exist.”